May 20, 2020

 Recently, CEOs of more than 50 companies in the forestry and wood processing sector have called on the government to put the policy into place.
 It is expected to be implemented this June.

 One of the primary benefits of the policy will be an increase in jobs around New Zealand as government procurement supports the wood processing industry—one which does not leak as much money to foreign interests as steel and concrete.
-Not only will such procurement directly aid the industry, but the government’s use of wood products in building will encourage innovation and shine a light on the timber options available to suit different purposes.
+Not only will such procurement directly aid the industry, but the government’s use of wood products in buildings will encourage innovation and shine a light on the timber options available to suit different purposes.
 Increased trade brings economies of scale, making it a win-win-win for the government, private purchasers, and the sector as a whole.

 As architects and engineers become accustomed to working with New Zealand’s wood products via government contracts, they will also be able to offer their newfound experience to the private sector, making timber construction a more viable and attractive option.
-As New Zealand’s factories can increase output and streamline their processes to minimise costs, the country should be able to greatly increase production of processed timber products rather than logs for export, which are of higher value and will bring more foreign dollars to our shores.
+As New Zealand’s factories can increase output and streamline their processes to minimise costs, the country should be able to greatly increase the production of processed timber products rather than logs for export, which are of higher value and will bring more foreign dollars to our shores.

 Sustainable and eco-friendly building is a core value at Greenhaven Homes, and it is exciting to see that it will increasingly become the norm in New Zealand, beginning with this policy of procurement for government jobs.
 The manufacturing of concrete and steel is thought to contribute as much as 13% of the world’s CO2 emissions.
 Wood products are a far more sustainable choice.
 The government prioritising construction with timber will greatly progress the nation’s carbon zero goals.